 7.2 Your fees owing to Council will reflect any Child Care Subsidy payments you may be entitled to.

 7.3 Depending on the selected direct debit cycle, fees may still be deducted up to 4 weeks after the Child has finished care.

-7.4 Deductions: Early Education Centre fees and charges are deducted from the nominated bank account on a Thursday.
+7.4 Deductions: Early Education Centre fees and charges are deducted from the nominated payment method on a Thursday.

 7.5 Council’s adopted Schedule of Fees & Charges details all the Childcare fees and charges which may be deducted by Council (a copy of the schedule is located on Council’s website).